CAIIB ABM Notes – Advanced Bank Management Short Notes Part 1

-Micro Economics: Micro Economics is concerned with the individual behavior of entities such as markets, firms, and households.
+- Micro Economics: Micro Economics is concerned with the individual behaviour of entities such as markets, firms, and households.

-Macro Economics: It is a branch of economics that deals with the national or regional economy’s performance, structure & behavior as a whole and is concerned with the overall performance of the Economy.
+- Macro Economics: It is a branch of economics that deals with the national or regional economy’s performance, structure & behaviour as a whole and is concerned with the overall performance of the Economy.

-Founder of the field of Macro Economics: John Maynard Keynes.
+- Founder of the field of Macro Economics: John Maynard Keynes.
 He wrote the book “General Theory of Employment, Interest, and Money”.
-He developed an analysis of causes of Business cycles.
+He developed an analysis of the causes of Business cycles.

 TYPES OF ECONOMIES:

-Market Economy/ Capitalistic Economy: Economy in which individuals & private firms make the major decisions about production and consumption.
+- Market Economy/ Capitalistic Economy: An economy in which individuals & private firms make the major decisions about production and consumption.
 One example of a Capitalistic Economy is the United Kingdom.

 Read Also:- CAIIB ABM SYLLABUS & LATEST STUDY MATERIAL

 Theory of Supply and Demand: This theory tells us how consumer preferences determine consumer demand for commodities or products, while the supply of commodities is determined by business costs.

 Price & Quantity: The relationship that exists between price and quantity bought is known as the Demand Schedule.
 In the general case, the quantity demanded increases with the decrease in price.
 Thus, there is an inverse relationship between Quantity and Price.

 Demand Curve: The graphical representation of the demand schedule is known as the Demand Curve.